10 things to do at the Jewish Ghetto of Rome

 Book a tour of Trastevere and the Jewish Quarter

-10. Visit the surrounding area
+10. Visit the area around the Jewish quarter

 Hall of the Capitoline Museums| ©Mike Steele